arangodb/feed/README.md

  - graph traversals
  - all is covered by a domain specific language which covers parallel and sequential loads
+ - all operations automatically measure throughput and latency and report

 ## Example